r37r0m0d3l/publish_subscribe/README.md

     -   Get subscription callback function by token and use it somewhere else.

     -   Error swallowing.
-Publish-subscribe pattern should not broke on some function somewhere deep in code.
+The publish-subscribe pattern should not break on some function somewhere deep in code.

 -   ⭐⭐

     -   Possibility to use finite numbers, strings or symbols as channel names.

-    -   Subscription functions receive callback token among channel name and published data.
+    -   Subscription functions receive callback token among channel names and published data.

     -   Has *subscribeOnce* method.